riceissa/issarice.com/wiki/software I use.md

   links from within Chrome instead of copying the URL and visiting in Firefox.
   (For most JavaScript-heavy web apps, often the easiest way to use them is to run them under an incognito Chrome window, rather than manually enabling a bunch of domains on NoScript or uMatrix.)
+(Update: Since April 2021 when I bought a new computer, I've just been using Firefox since Firefox is now fast enough even for the JavaScript-heavy web apps, at least for now...)
 - [[Vim]] (mostly Neovim since about July or August 2020) with [various plugins](https://github.com/riceissa/dotfiles/blob/master/.vimrc#L8-L41) for most text editing.
 - [[Git]]
 - Anki for spaced repetition